qz701731tby/ComputerNetwork-assignment-Stimulation-of-Network-Communication/README.md

 # ComputerNetwork-assignment-Stimulation-of-Network-Communication
-In this project, I stimulate network communication based on stop-and-wait protocal and GBN protocal using C++.
+In this project, I stimulate network communication based on stop-and-wait protocal and GBN protocal using socket to stimulate transmission.

 Stop-and-wait protocal has receiver and sender.